From hash-smoking Assassins to Nazis on meth, take a ride through the facts (and myths) of drugs in history.

 Herodotus started asking around.
 The Persians had attacked the island of Rhodes.
 Okay, why?
 Because the Greek cities had refused to submit to the Persian emperor.

-Okay, wait — back up.
+Okay, wait — back up a second.
 Who was this Persian emperor?
-Why did he want the Greek city-states to submit to him?
-And down the rabbit hole we go.
+Why did he want the Greek city-states to submit to him? …and down the rabbit hole we go.

 Imagine trying to figure this out without the Internet.
 Without history books.
 Without encyclopedias.
 All you’ve got are mountains of hand-written civic records and a whole lotta word of mouth.
 Have fun!
 Herodotus dug in, and by the end of it he’d invented a whole new way of examining relationships among people and cultures.